davidscmx/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | Fully connected		|       Input = 84, Output = 43  									|

 ####3.
 Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 ####4.
 Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of:
+* training set accuracy of: 99.4%
 * validation set accuracy of: 95.9%
-* test set accuracy of:
+* test set accuracy of: 94.1%

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
+  The first tried architecture was LeNet

 * What were some problems with the initial architecture?
+I think the initial LeNet architecture (the one used for the MNIST charactes) was in a sense too 'broad'.
+That is to say it was designed to work well with simple features.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

 * Which parameters were tuned?
 How were they adjusted and why?
+Learning rate was increased to r=0.004 since this yielded better accuracy in the validation set.
+For the dropout rate I didn't really tune since I saw that the addition of dropout already increased the accuracy quite a bit.
+Now that I observe there is some overfitting, maybe a higher dropout rate could have improved this.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 If a well known architecture was chosen:
 * What architecture was chosen?
+LeNet
 * Why did you believe it would be relevant to the traffic sign application?

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+I think the model is working well judging by reported accuracies.
+However I have identified a couple of things I could have done to improve it even further that I was not able to do due to time constraints:

+- Modify dropout rate since we have overfitting
+- Augment the data by rotating it, etc.
+- reduce the size of the filters
+- turn RGB to grayscale

 ###Test a Model on New Images